InsightSoftwareConsortium/ITKPythonPackage/docs/Build_ITK_Python_packages.rst

 manylinux
 ---------

-On any linux distribution with docker and bash installed, running the script dockcross-manylinux-build-wheels.sh will create 64-bit wheels for python 3.10+ in the dist directory.
+On any linux distribution with docker and bash installed, running the script dockcross-manylinux-build-wheels.sh will create 64-bit wheels for Python 3.11+ in the dist directory.

 .. code-block:: bash

-   ./scripts/dockcross-manylinux-build-wheels.sh  # py310 optionally specify python version
+   ./scripts/dockcross-manylinux-build-wheels.sh  # py311 optionally specify python version

 Or you can build using a specific platform environment using: